domo141/tig-colors-uxrvt-88-dark/README.md

 available on urxvt (and apparently xterm).

-You can run [`./print88palette.sh`](print88palette.sh) on your terminal to see how the above sample looks in your environment
+You can run [`./print88palette.sh`](print88palette.sh) on your terminal to see how the above sample looks in your environment (that tool has been updated to print 256-color palette when $TERM contains '256' in its value).

 The tool [`./testigcolor.sh`](./testigcolor.sh) can be used to do quick tests how `tig` behaves with any color you choose for `blue` replacement.